architect-charlie-guo/at4dx-samplecode/docs/02-implementation-guide.md

 </CustomMetadata>
 ```

+This CustomMetadata record is a subscription configuration for AT4DX's Platform Event Distribution framework.
+This is a `PlatformEvents_Subscription__mdt` record named "Sales_PlatformEventsConsumer" that registers a consumer to process specific platform events.

+Breaking it down:

+1. `label` - "Sales_PlatformEventsConsumer" is the human-readable name for this subscription.

+2. `Consumer__c` - "Sales_PlatformEventsConsumer" is the name of the Apex class that will handle the events.
+This class must implement the `IEventsConsumer` interface or extend `PlatformEventAbstractConsumer`.

+3. `EventBus__c` - "AT4DXMessage__e" identifies which platform event object this subscription applies to.
+This corresponds to the generic event bus provided by AT4DX.

+4. `EventCategory__c` - "Account" specifies that this consumer is only interested in events with the Category__c field set to "Account".

+5. `Event__c` - "ACCOUNT_RECORD_MODIFICATION" further restricts this subscription to only handle events with this specific event name.

+6. `MatcherRule__c` - "MatchEventBusAndCategoryAndEventName" tells the PlatformEventDistributor to use all three criteria (event bus, category, and event name) when determining if an event should be routed to this consumer.

+Here's what happens at runtime:

+1. When an AT4DXMessage__e platform event is published (e.g., via AccountModsEventPublisher), it triggers the AT4DXMessages trigger.

+2. The trigger calls PlatformEventDistributor.triggerHandler() which processes all incoming events.

+3. The distributor looks up all registered PlatformEvents_Subscription__mdt records.

+4. It evaluates each event against each subscription using the specified matcher rule.

+5. For this subscription, it will check if:
+   - The event is an AT4DXMessage__e
+   - Category__c equals "Account"
+   - EventName__c equals "ACCOUNT_RECORD_MODIFICATION"

+6. If all conditions match, it instantiates the Sales_PlatformEventsConsumer class and passes the matching events to it for processing.

+This approach enables the Sales package to listen for Account modification events without direct dependencies on the publishing package.
+The subscription is entirely configured via metadata, making it possible to add or modify event handling without code changes.

+This is a powerful example of how AT4DX enables modular, loosely coupled architecture through metadata-driven configuration.

 ### For DevOps Engineers
 Deploy platform event definitions as part of the core package.
 Ensure triggers for the AT4DXMessage__e and AT4DXImmediateMessage__e events are in place for the distribution framework to function: